Gadget Guiders

 LG C4 OLED — Best Overall If You Catch a Sale

-The LG C4 OLED is the TV to beat at this price point when it dips below $1000 — which happens regularly on 55" and 65" models during sales events.
+The LG C4 OLED is the TV to beat at this price point when it dips below $1000.
+The 55-inch C4 hits sub-$1000 reliably on major sales; the 65-inch typically lands $1,099-$1,199 during big events and only occasionally drops lower as the C5 successor pulls it into clearance territory.
 OLED means perfect blacks in any scene, infinite contrast ratio, and no blooming around bright objects on dark backgrounds.
 The C4 supports Dolby Vision, HDR10, and HLG, runs LG's webOS platform, and has four HDMI 2.1 ports — more than almost any competitor.

 The tradeoff: OLED panels are dimmer than Mini-LED in peak brightness.
 In a very bright living room with lots of windows, a high-brightness Mini-LED may look more impressive during the day.
 For dark room viewing or night use, nothing at this price beats it.

-Sony Bravia 7 Mini-LED — Best for Motion and Bright Rooms
+Sony Bravia 7 Mini-LED — Best Motion (55-Inch Fits the Budget)

 Sony's Bravia 7 uses Mini-LED with Backlight Master Drive — Sony's name for their local dimming algorithm, which is among the best in the business at preventing light from bleeding into dark areas of the picture.
 It runs Google TV (clean, fast, tons of apps), supports Dolby Vision and Dolby Atmos passthrough, and Sony's processing tends to make sports and action films look excellent without the over-processed soap opera effect some TVs apply.